Yawara!: Characters

 Jigoro is a seventh-dan Judo Master (though he often inflates this to eighth- or even ninth-dan) and five-time national champion.
 His passion for judo is rivaled only by his love for Yawara and food (particularly sweets).
 He has great expectations for Yawara's judo career and is constantly pushing her to do her best and focus primarily on judo.
 His motto is "Judo was not built in a day."
 He does work on the side as a bone-setting doctor.
 He is a bit of a media hound as he often tries to hijack publicity events for Yawara to highlight his own life and achievements.
 He is often overbearing toward Yawara and is not above using mean tricks to get his way, either to thwart her goals and desires or to force her to do what he wants.
+He is a parody of Jigoro Kano, the founder of judo.